WPP-Public/akqa-nz-silverstripe-slices/README.md

 ### Templates

 Each slice type/template has it's own template file with the name `[BaseSliceClass]_[TemplateName]`.
-These can go in `themes/[theme]/templates/Slices` to separate them from the other templates in your site.
+These should go in `themes/[theme]/templates/[MyProject]/DataObjects/Slices` to separate them from the other templates in your site.

 ### Adding Slices to Page